sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 *** =xp2: 20

 *** =instructions2
-Get the title and release year of French or Spanish films released in the 90s.
+Now, filter the records to only include French or Spanish language films.

 *** =solution2
 ```{sql}